Martin O'Malley: Early life and education

 Martin Joseph O'Malley was born on January 18, 1963, in Washington, D.C., the son of Barbara (née Suelzer) and Thomas Martin O'Malley.
 Martin's father served as a bombardier in the U.S. Army Air Force in the Pacific theater during the Second World War, and recalled witnessing the mushroom cloud rise over Hiroshima while on a routine mission.
 Thomas later became a Montgomery County–based criminal defense lawyer, and an assistant United States Attorney for the District of Columbia.
-O'Malley's father was of Irish descent; his ancestors come from An Mám in County Galway.
-His mother's ancestry include Irish, German, Dutch and Scottish.
-He is a descendant of a War of 1812 veteran, and is an active member of the General Society of the War of 1812.
-He was later inducted as an honorary colonel in the Fort McHenry Guard of reenactor soldiers at the War of 1812 historical site and park/shrine.

 O'Malley attended the Our Lady of Lourdes School in Bethesda and Gonzaga College High School.
 He graduated from the Catholic University of America in 1985.
 Later that year, he enrolled in the University of Maryland School of Law, on the urban campus of the University of Maryland at Baltimore, earning his J.D. in 1988, and was admitted to the Maryland bar that same year.

 Early political career

 In December 1982, while still in college, O'Malley joined the Gary Hart presidential campaign for the 1984 election.
 In late 1983, he volunteered to go to Iowa where he phone-banked, organized volunteers, played guitar and sang at small fundraisers and other events.
 In 1986, while in law school, O'Malley was named by then-Congresswoman Barbara Mikulski as state field director for her successful primary and general election campaigns for the U.S. Senate.
 He served as a legislative fellow in Mikulski's Senate office in 1987 and 1988.
 Later that year, he was hired as an assistant State's Attorney for the City of Baltimore, holding that position until 1990.

 In 1990, O'Malley ran for the Maryland State Senate in the 43rd State Senate District in northeast Baltimore.
 He challenged one-term incumbent John A. Pica in the Democratic Party primary, and lost by just 44 votes.
 He was considered an underdog when he first filed to run, but "came out of nowhere" to lead Pica on election night.
-Eventually he lost when the absentee ballots were later counted.
-In 1991, he was elected to the Baltimore City Council representing the 3rd Councilman District (when each of six districts had three members) and served from 1991 to 1999.
-As councilman, he served as chairman of the Legislative Investigations Committee and chairman of the Taxation and Finance Committee.
-During the 1992 Democratic primaries, he served as Nebraska Senator Bob Kerrey's Maryland coordinator.
+The loss was narrow enough that his loss could only be projected after absentee ballots were counted subsequent to the night of the election.